saigouthamkaranam/Python-Programming/Beginer-Level-Projects/6 - ROCK, PAPER, SICSSORS GAME/README.md

-# 6 - TREASURE ISLAND
+# 6 - ROCK PAPER SICSSORS GAME
 ## Description: This project is a fun game.
 You can say that this is more like an adventure - RPG game, where you will be hit with a series of questions and you need to pick the appropriate answers for those series of questions till the end of the game.
 You will understand it better when u actually play it!
 ## 📝Project - 06
 ## 🎓Skill-Level: Beginner